andypaul65/MVP/docs/subprojects/subproject-integration-guide.md

 - Maintain your subproject's changelog for version tracking.

 This guide ensures seamless integration of the MVP backplane into your subproject.

+**As a living document, review and update this periodically to align with evolving MVP backplane releases, new integration patterns, and subproject needs.**